-Certificate of completion of the audit
+Delay in certification of completion of the audit

-We cannot formally conclude the audit and issue an audit certificate until we have completed our work in respect of the Authority's arrangements for securing economy, efficiency and effectiveness in its use of resources (as reported in the Matters on which we are required to report by exception - Use of resources section of our report).
-We are satisfied that our remaining work in this are is unlikely to have a material impact on the financial statements or on our value for money conclusion.
+We cannot formally conclude the audit and issue an audit certificate until we have completed our work in respect of the Authority's arrangements for securing economy, efficiency and effectiveness in its use of resources (as reported in the Matters on which we are required to report by exception - Use of resources section of our report) and the work necessary to issue our assurance statement in respect of the Authority's Whole of Government Accounts consolidation pack.
+We are satisfied that our remaining work in these areas is unlikely to have a material impact on the financial statements or on our value for money conclusion.